w3tecch/express-typescript-boilerplate/README.md

 ### Database Seeding

-- Run `nps db.seed` to seed your seeds into the database.
+- Run `npm start db.seed` to seed your seeds into the database.

 ## Debugger in VSCode